 What is Hepatitis C?

-Hepatitis C is an infection of the liver caused by the Hepatitis C virus.
-The infection can cause swelling and scarring of the liver.
-The illness can be mild in some people, while others can experience severe disease.
-Many people carry the infection in their blood for a life time.
+Many people carry the infection in their blood for a lifetime.
 These people have chronic hepatitis C infection and are at risk of long-term liver problems.

 Important Points to Know/Remember

 - There is no immunization for hepatitis C but you can take steps to reduce your risk of an infection.

 - The only way to know is to get tested.

 - The first test hepatitis C blood test only tells you in you have antibodies in your blood; you need a second test to know if you have an active infection that needs treatment.

 - Although the body can sometimes clear the virus on its own without treatment, most people will need treatment.
 New treatments work well and are easier to take with fewer side effects.

 - Individuals can be infected again even if they have cleared the virus or were successfully treated and cured.